 - Required to verify completion of all courses before Graduation application

-Required sequence of courses for the program are the following:
+Required sequence of courses for the BS degree with an area of study in Nuclear Energy Engineering Technology are the following:

 Required the general educations courses or equivalent transfer courses prerequisites:

 - English Composition I (ENC-101) and English Composition II (ENC-102), prior to Technical Report Writing (ENG-201)

 - Calculus I (MAT-231) prior to Calculus II (MAT-232)

 - Physics I with Lab (PHY-115) prior to Physics II with Lab (PHY-116) and prior to Nuclear Physics for Technology (NUC-303)